Table Item

 labels_row

-An array of strings to use as column labels.
+An array of strings to use as row labels.
 Example: [row 1, row 2]

 legend_position